PanoEvJ/Bert_Classifier_News_Articles/README.md

 ### Results 💯:

-A fine-tuned classifier on the [Hugging Face Model Hub](https://huggingface.co/PanoEvJ/Bert-Classifier-News-Articles)!
+A fine-tuned classifier on the Hugging Face Model Hub.
+Check it out [here](https://huggingface.co/PanoEvJ/Bert-Classifier-News-Articles)!

 ### Example: